catedraeniauam/catedraeniauam.github.io/_pages/about.md

 News
 ======

+- **May 2025**: Julian Fierrez participates in the “Business-Technology Roundtable” at the Intersectoral Forum for the Regulation of Digital Real Identity, organized by <a href="https://fundacionhermes.org/en-gb/fundacion-hermes-eng/">Fundación Hermes</a>.

 - **May, 2025**: Aythami Morales gives a talk in the topic of “Artificial Intelligence and Bias” at <a href="https://pintofscience.es/">Pint of Science ES</a> (Citynizer Plaza).
 A brilliant initiative to bring science to society through talks in a fun and relaxed atmosphere in bars throughout Spain.

 - **May, 2025**: Aythami Morales in the news! “<a href="https://retinatendencias.com/negocios/hollywood-nos-ha-mentido-lo-que-pasa-si-roban-tu-plantilla-biometrica/">¿Hollywood nos ha mentido?
 Lo que pasa si roban tu plantilla biométrica</a>”.
 Published in Retina (El Pais).